CVs

 • Research Experience.
 Include any postdoctoral positions or fellowships and research assistant jobs.
 You might include more detail about your doctoral research in this section too.

 • Teaching Experience.
 Note any lecturing, seminar, tutorial, supervising, demonstrating, mentoring experience, and potentially non-academic teaching such as through schools and tutoring.
-Give details about the role and responsibilities – even if it was informal – such as level of students, class sizes and topics you taught.
+Give details about the role and responsibilities – even if it was informal – such as level of students, class sizes and topics you taught, and whether you designed modules and evaluated impact.

 • Admin Experience.
 Highlight any conferences/seminars/reading groups you’ve organised, committees you have sat upon, and any other relevant administration experience.
 You may also see this section referred to as 'Academic Responsibilities' or 'Academic Service'.